 Combined benefits can be compared to a measurable goal.
-PTMApp can use the combined benefits of many practices to assess the effectiveness of the targeted Implementation plan.
-Annual load . reduction estimates can be calculated at assess feasibility of measurable goals A measurable goal may be the load reduction needed to restore a lake or river reach, or a maximum load to protect a resource.
-PTMApp can compare the estimated benefits of the Targeted
+PTMApp can use the combined benefits of many practices to assess the effectiveness of the targeted implementation plan.
+Annual load reduction estimates can be calculated at each priority resource point within a study area and used to assess progress toward a measurable water quality goal.
+This information can be used directly within a Targeted Implementation Plan.